 - appointment of an auditor

-- strategic or commercial decisions
+- strategic, commercial decisions

-- increasing or reducing number of directors
+- increase or reduction in the number of directors

 - passing a board limit resolution (for public companies).